Maxine Daniels

-Maxine Daniels (2 November 1930 – 20 October 2003) was an English jazz singer who achieved notability in the post-war era.
+Maxine Daniels (born Gladys Lynch; 2 November 1930 – 20 October 2003) was an English jazz singer who achieved notability in the post-war era.

 Early life

 Daniels was born Gladys Lynch in Stepney, London, an elder sister of singer and entertainer, Kenny Lynch.
+She was descended paternally from a Caribbean seaman whose own ancestry traced back to African communities that settled around London’s Victoria Docks in the early 20th century.
+Her mother was English of mixed heritage from Canning Town.
 She was one of thirteen children.

 Career

 Her first recognition as a singer came from winning a local talent contest, at the age of 14, in a Stepney cinema.
 Local recognition led to a first singing job with a semi-professional band led by a Canning Town grocer, until another talent competition organised by the Daily Sketch and sponsored by bandleader Ted Heath.
 A long residency (1954–56) with bandleader Denny Boyce followed at The Orchid Room in Purley.
 At Boyce's suggestion, she changed her stage name: through their regular Radio Luxembourg broadcasts, she gained a wider audience, and the opportunity to record for the Oriole label.

 Personal life

-She married Charlie Daniels in 1950, and had they had a daughter, Hazel Annette.
+She married Charlie Daniels in 1950, and they had a daughter.
 Charlie died in 1988.
 In the late 1950s, Maxine shared a mutual attraction with actor Sean Connery, whom she met while performing at a theatre.
 Connery purportedly made a pass at her, but was informed she was already happily married with a daughter.
 Maxine Daniels died in Romford in 2003, aged 72.
 She was survived by her daughter and two grandsons.